CleverCloud/doc.clever-cloud.com/commons/clever-cloud-overview/hooks.md

      <h4>Hooks are not available everywhere yet</h4>
   </div>
   <div class="panel-body">
-    Hooks are currently only available for Haskell applications.
-In the meantime, you can continue to use the postDeploy hook.
+    Hooks are currently only available for Erlang, Haskell, NodeJS and Rust applications.
+In the meantime, you can continue to use the postDeploy on the other runtimes.
   </div>
 </div>